Griffith High School (Indiana)

 Griffith High School is a public high school located in Griffith, Indiana.
-It is the sole comprehensive high school of the Griffith School District, which includes the majority of Griffith.
+It is the sole comprehensive high school of the Griffith Public Schools, which includes the majority of Griffith.

 About

 Griffith High School was founded in the mid-1900s after the space at the former high school became overcrowded.

 Demographics

 The demographic breakdown of the 901 students enrolled for the 2012–2013 school year was: